Ten years on, tsunami warning stumbles at the 'last mile'

 In some of the countries worst affected in 2004 - Thailand, Indonesia and India - much progress has been made, officials said.
 But concerns remain about this final, crucial stage.

-The 2012 failure in Aceh prompted a reassessment in Thailand, where 5,395 people died in 2004, said Somsak Khaosuwan, head of Thailand's National Disaster Warning Center.
+The 2012 failure in Aceh prompted a reassessment in Thailand, where 5,395 people died in 2004, said Somsak Khaosuwan, head of Thailand's National Disaster Warning Centre.

 "We put our systems to the test each day.
 Our warning system is one of the best in the world, but I must admit we lack maintenance,” he said.